Kerry Downey: Hi, I’m Kerry Downey. I’m an interdisciplinary artist based here in New York City. I’ll be your host for Radical Acts.

 Art has the power to agitate, to create a moment of reflection and understanding, to make us re-evaluate how we see the world.
 And it calls attention to the work we still have to do, personally and collectively.
 Today we’ll hear from many artists who speak to uncomfortable truths, grapple with injustices, challenge norms, call out oppression, and demand change.

-We’ll visit three floors of the Museum and look at a handful of works on each floor.
 This playlist shows the works in the order you’ll encounter them.
 But you can find your own flow and rhythm.
 There’s no right or wrong path.
 Listen and wander.
 Art’s a conversation.
 And this Museum is a great place to have it.